nicholascarey/respRsite/README.md

 # Welcome

-`respR` is an R package that provides a structural, reproducible workflow for the processing and analysis of respirometry data.
+`respR` is a package for `R` that provides a structural, reproducible workflow for the processing and analysis of respirometry data.
-While the focus of our package is on aquatic respirometry, `respR` is largely unitless and so can process linear relationships in any time-series data, such as oxygen flux or photosynthesis.
+While the focus of the package is on aquatic respirometry, `respR` is largely unitless and so can process, explore, and determine linear relationships in any time-series data.

+Use `respR` to:

+- automatically **import** raw data from various oxygen sensing equipment
+- rapidly **test** data for issues before analysis
+- **explore** and **visualise** timeseries data
+- perform **regression** statistics on linear segments of data manually or automatically
+- **correct** for background oxygen respiration
+- **convert** to units of oxygen consumption
+- **export** results quickly for reporting

-[**This site**](https://januarharianto.github.io/respR/articles/respR.html) can show you how to get started, and has a range of vignettes covering the fuctionality of the package and example analyses for different respirometry experiment types.
+[**This site**](https://nicholascarey.github.io/respRsite/articles/respR.html) can show you how to get started.
+It has a range of guides and vignettes covering the fuctionality of the package, example analyses for different respirometry experiment types, and details of how the package functions work.

 The package has also been [**peer reviewed and published**](https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.13162) in *Methods in Ecology and Evolution*.
 Please cite this publication if you use `respR` in your published work.
-If you don't have the space, or feel you haven't used it enough to justify citing it, not a problem at all, but please do [**let us know**](mailto:nicholascarey@gmail.com) anyway.
-We would like to keep track of studies which have found it useful, and we will help publicise your research.
+If you don't have the space, or feel you haven't used it enough to justify a citation, not a problem, but please do [**let us know**](mailto:nicholascarey@gmail.com) anyway.
+We would like to keep track of studies which have found `respR` useful, and we can help publicise your research.

+We also have a [**Twitter account**](https://twitter.com/respR_pkg).
+Please follow for latest news and regular updates from the world of respirometry!

 ## Installation
 `respR` will be submitted soon to CRAN.
 For now, use the `devtools` package to install the latest stable version: